1. Where can I find your books?

 2. What genres do you write?
 What can I expect when reading a book from you?

 At the present, I write historical romantic suspense.
 My books are dark, emotional, and gritty.
 There is usually sex, or at least sexual tension.
 The balance in my full length books so far is usually 60% romance and 40% suspense.
 As I write romance, there will always be a happily ever after (HEA) in my novels.
-The only exception to this is the prequel A Wayward Man, which was intended as a companion piece for my newsletter subscribers and therefore doesn’t have a HEA as that comes in A Dangerous Invitation.
+The only exception to this is the short story The Governess of Northridge, which was intended as a companion piece for my newsletter subscribers–it’s just something fun I worked up in the Gothic genre.

-Currently, my three series are: The Rookery Rogues (pre-Victorian era working class romance), Darkest Regency (Gothic novellas), and Covert Heiresses (Regency spies).
+Currently, my three series are: The Rookery Rogues (pre-Victorian era working class romance), Gothic Brides (Regency Gothics), and Covert Heiresses (Regency spies).
 While each series deals with different parts of 19th century England, each book falls within that umbrella of a dark, suspenseful book.
 If you pick up an Erica Monroe book, you know that it’s going to have a lot of angst, probably some gruesome details (I do write suspense after all, LOL), and a lot of grit.
 There may be some dry humor, but no romping.
 You’ll get strong women and heroic men, and a conflict that often has life or death stakes, but ends in that happily ever after. 😉

 3. Why do you write romance?